ankitects/anki-manual/src/getting-started.md

 Anki allows you to create different types of notes for different material.
 Each type of note has its own set of fields and card types.
 It’s a good idea to create a separate note type for each broad topic you’re studying.
-In the above French example, we might create a note type called “French” for that.
+In the previous French example, we might create a note type called “French” for that.
 If we wanted to learn capital cities, we could create a separate note type for that as well, with fields such as “Country” and “Capital City”.

-When Anki checks for duplicates, it only compares other notes of the same type.
-Thus if you add a capital city called “Orange” using the capital city note type, you won’t see a duplicate message when it comes time to learn how to say “orange” in French.
+Anki comes with some standard

-When you create a new collection, Anki automatically adds some standard note types to it.
-These note types are provided to make Anki easier for new users, but in the long run it’s recommended you define your own note types for the content you are learning.
+note types in it.
+These note types are provided to make Anki easier to use for new users, but in the long run it’s recommended you create your own note types for the content you are learning.
 The standard note types are as
 follows:

 - **Basic**\
-  Has Front and Back fields, and will create one card.
-Text you enter in Front will appear on the front of the card, and text you enter in Back will appear on the back of the card.
+  Has "Front" and "Back" fields, and will create one card.
+Text you enter in "Front" will appear on the front of the card, and text you enter in "Back" will appear on the back of the card.

 - **Basic (and reversed card)**\
-  Like Basic, but creates two cards for the text you enter: one from front→back and one from back→front.
+  Like "Basic", but creates two cards for the text you enter: one from front→back and one from back→front.

 - **Basic (optional reversed card)**\
-  This is a front→back card, and optionally a back→front card.
-To do this, it has a third field called “Add Reverse.”
+  Like "Basic", but has a third field called "Add Reverse".
 If you enter any text into that field, a reverse card will be created.
-More information about this is available in the [Cards and Templates](templates/intro.md) section.
+For details, see the [Cards and Templates](templates/intro.md) section.

 - **Basic (type in the answer)**\
-  This is essentially Basic, with an extra text box on the front where you can type your answer in, after flipping to the back your input would be checked and compared with the answer.
-More information is available in the [Checking Your Answer](templates/fields.md#checking-your-answer) section.
+  This is essentially "Basic", with an extra text box on the front where you can type your answer in.
+After flipping to the back, you can check and compare your input with the answer.
+For details, see the [Checking Your Answer](templates/fields.md#checking-your-answer) section.

 - **Cloze**\
-  A note type which makes it easy to select text and turn it into a cloze deletion (e.g., “Man landed on the moon in \[…​\]” → “Man landed on the moon in 1969”).
-More information is available in the [cloze deletion](editing.md#cloze-deletion) section.
+  A note type which makes it easy to select text and turn it into a cloze deletion (e.g. “Humans landed on the moon in \[…​\]” → “Humans landed on the moon in 1969”).
+For details, see the [cloze deletion](editing.md#cloze-deletion) section.

 - **Image Occlusion**\
-  Like the cloze notetype, but it works with images instead of text, which is especially useful when studying material that heavily relies on images, such as anatomy, geography, and more.
+  Like the cloze notetype, but it works with images instead of text, which is especially useful when studying material that heavily relies on images, such as anatomy and geography.
 For details, please see the [Image Occlusion](editing.md#image-occlusion) section of the manual.

 To add your own note types and modify existing ones, you can use Tools →